-- A CDR for the caller (billed to A for the outgoing call, A->B). - A CDR for the forwarder outside the network, i.e. the last SIP account in the follow-me chain (billed to D, A->PSTN).
+- A CDR for the caller (billed to A for the outgoing call, A->B). - A CDR for the forwarder outside the network, e.g., the last SIP account in the follow-me chain (billed to D, A->PSTN).

 Simultaneous ringing